-See Install SQL Server 2012 BI Features for information about installing the features that are part of the Microsoft BI platform, that include Analysis Services, Integration Services, Master Data Services, Reporting Services, and several client applications used for creating or working with analytical data.
+See Install SQL Server 2014 Business Intelligence Features for information about installing the features that are part of the Microsoft BI platform, that include Analysis Services, Integration Services, Master Data Services, Reporting Services, and several client applications used for creating or working with analytical data.

 Failover Cluster Installation

 See SQL Server Failover Cluster Installation for procedural information about installing SQL Server on a SQL Server failover cluster.

 By default, sample databases and sample code are not installed as part of SQL Server Setup.
 To install sample databases and sample code for non-Express editions of SQL Server, see the CodePlex Web site.
 To read about support for SQL Server sample databases and sample code for SQL Server Express, see Databases and Samples Overview.

 Regardless of whether you use the SQL Server Installation Wizard or the command prompt to install SQL Server, setup involves one or more of the following steps:

 Review installation requirements, system configuration checks, and security considerations for a SQL Server installation.
 For more information, see Planning a SQL Server Installation.